google/temporian/docs/src/user_guide.md

 Note that if planning to resample the result of a moving window operator, passing the `sampling` argument is both more efficient and more accurate than calling [`tp.resample()`][temporian.resample] on the result.

-## Index, horizontal and vertical operators
+## Indexes, horizontal and vertical operators

 All operators presented so far work on a sequence of related events.
 For instance, the simple moving average operator computes the average of events within a specific time window.
 These types of operators are called _horizontal operators_.